-This picture was taken in a moment of hot, sweaty, irritable and only 1/2 way through the trail… Our family loves hiking.
+This picture was taken in a hot, sweaty, irritable moment and only 1/2 way through the trail… Our family loves hiking.
 It is a beautiful adventure I am so thankful we began together.
 Hiking is a trial and error sort of hobby.
 You get some things right, you get some wrong (like this day when we came home with chiggers 🙁 ).
 One thing is for sure, you come out of some trails with a better understanding of humility.

 That’s sort of like motherhood.
 The more I mom, the more I know I have a lot to learn.